-As Santa sauntered down the aisle, “Ho!Ho!Ho!” handing out jingle bells, I, too, had meandered down my road of childhood memories, (an excursion that’s definitely not traveled often enough).
+As Santa sauntered down the aisle, laughing with “Ho!Ho!Ho!” and handing out jingle bells, I, too, had meandered down my road of childhood memories.

 Looking back, I had visions of bowls of hard candy, chocolate-covered cherries, Daddy trimming the tree, Christmas Eve nights, manger scenes and glistening lights.
 Memories that I hadn’t thought of in years.

-Yet, there I was, traveling to the North Pole and back, in a train filled with families wearing matching PJs, heartfelt dreams, hardworking parents and gleeful children.
+Yet, there I was, traveling to the North Pole and back, in a train filled with families creating heartfelt dreams for gleeful children and their futures.